Ragnyll/ragnyll.github.io/_posts/2019-10-10-practice-scheduling.markdown

  I am a very nerous person, and when I get nervous during battles I tend to fall back on my habits and the things that I have prcticed the most.
  So, the logic follows that if I train desired habits, even if I end up in a state of panic I can still perform at a relatively high level.
  Obviously being nervous will never put me at my strongest or most competitive, but if I can raise the lower baseline of performance then I will inevitably be more consistent.

- It is hard to achieve long term growth with a lack of consitency.
+&nbsp;&nbsp;&nbsp;&nbsp;It is hard to achieve long term growth with a lack of consitency.
  I strive for consistency in breaking and I believe my practice habit is the best step towards that.